neooblaster/zcl_log_util/README.md

 First follow the guide to understand its use in its simplest form before using the ``ZCL_LOG_UTIL_EXAMPLES`` (``SE38`` / ``SE80``) example program.
-I will mention which demo contain the appropriate code explain in this guide.
+I will mention whose demo contains the appropriate code explained in this guide.

 ### Initialization